-The Company is a party to Securities Lending Agreement with AIG Global Securities Lending Corp.
+The Company is a party to a securities lending agreement with AIG Global Securities Lending Corp.
 This agreement allows AIG Global Securities Lending Corp. to negotiate the terms and conditions of transactions necessary for a securities lending program.
 The agreement also allows for AIG Global Securities Lending Corp. to take such actions to manage the "Lenders" relationship with banks, brokers, and counterparties in connection with security lending transactions.